elviravaladez/debugging-and-unit-testing/README.md

   public void equalTest() throws Exception {
       //assertEquals() method example
       assertEquals(21, 25);

       //first parameter is the expected value
      //second parameter is the actual value

-    //this test would fail because the two parameters are NOT the same }
+    //this test would FAIL because the two parameters are NOT the same }

   @org.junit.jupiter.api.Test
   public void notEqualTest() throws Exception {
     //assertEquals() method example
     assertNotEquals(21, 25);

     //first parameter is the expected value
     //second parameter is the actual value

-    //this test would pass because the two parameters are NOT the same }
+    //this test would PASS because the two parameters are NOT the same }

 }